sous-chefs/nscd/README.md

 ```

 ## Usage
 If you're using nscd, add this recipe.
-If you need to clear database cache within other recipes using the nscd_clear_cache custom resource
+If you need to clear database cache within other recipes using the `nscd_clear_cache` custom resource.

-Note: Version 2.0 of this cookbook replaces notifying execute resource for clearing caches with a
+Note: Version 2.0 of this cookbook replaces notifying execute resource for clearing caches with the `nscd_clear_cache` custom resource.

 ## License & Authors